Fla. lawmakers fail to pass condo safety legislation after Surfside

 While listening to people who were able to escape the building as it collapsed around them, and also relatives of those who died, Hanzman and others in the courtroom were moved to tears.

-“Some of you also lost friend and neighbors, mementos, and some lost property,” Hanzman said about unit owners who objected to the settlement.
+“Some of you also lost friends and neighbors, mementos, and some lost property,” Hanzman said about unit owners who objected to the settlement.
 “But we have 98 people who lost their lives.
 This case has to be kept in perspective.”

 The investigation by the National Institute of Standards and Technology into why the building collapsed is ongoing.
 The federal agency recently asked the public for help finding evidence that could give a clue as to why half of Champlain Towers South sheared off one side of the building and pancaked to the ground.